jonnonz1/nz-statute-book/acts/public/1986/residential-tenancies-act-1986.md

 ### 30 Landlord to keep records
 (1) Every landlord under a tenancy to which this Act applies shall keep or cause to be kept proper business records showing— (a) all payments of rent paid by or on behalf of the tenant, sufficient to enable the landlord to comply within a reasonable time with any request made by the tenant under section 29(3); and
-  (b) any amount by way of bond paid by or on behalf of the tenant on or after 1 May 1996.
+  (b) the type and amount of any bond paid by or on behalf of the tenant on or after 1 May 1996.
 (1A) The records must be kept for 7 tax years after the tax year to which they relate.
 (1B) In subsection (1A), tax year means—
   (a) the period of 9 months beginning with 1 July 2016 and ending with 31 March 2017; or